 Special education teachers instruct students who have various mental and physical disabilities that may impede learning, including autism, visual and hearing impairments, and emotional disturbances.
-By creating an Individual Education Program (IEP) for each student, special education teachers are able to set goals and develop a curriculum tailored to each student's abilities.
-For kindergarten through 12th grade, these teachers are often found in a classroom setting, either working one-on-one with a student enrolled in a general education class, or instructing a group in a special resources class.
+By creating an Individual Education Program (IEP) for each student, special education teachers are able to set goals and develop a curriculum tailored to the individuals' abilities and needs.
+For kindergarten through 12th grade, these teachers are often found in a classroom setting, either working one-on-one with a student enrolled in a general education class or instructing a group in a special resources class.
 Teachers may also specialize in working with students who have a particular type of disability.

 Education and Certification Requirements

 Every state requires special education teachers to be licensed.
 A bachelor's degree in special education is the minimum requirement for licensing in many states, but some states and employers require a master's degree.
 Many states also offer an alternative licensing program for candidates with a bachelor's degree not related to teaching.
 Most special education teachers are first licensed in general education for kindergarten through grade 12 before obtaining special education teaching certification.
 Employers may require further certification in specialized fields, such as teaching students with visual impairments.
 Additional board certification is offered through professional organizations, including the American Academy of Special Education Professionals (www.aasep.org).

 Special education teachers must have excellent communication skills so that they can interact with students, parents, and educators.
 They must be able to work with students in both one-on-one and group settings, while understanding the abilities and needs of each child.
 They must have good computer skills for detailed record-keeping of each student's progress and familiarity with assistive technology devices used in the classroom.
 Special education teachers must be encouraging, creative, and flexible, with the ability to motivate students and inspire the confidence needed to attempt new tasks.